The FSAs Approach to Managing the Interests of its External Scientific Advisers

 Advisers are responsible for ensuring that all their relevant interests are declared and kept up to date in the Declaration of Interests form (Bottom of this page).
 Any interests that could reasonably be perceived as posing a potential conflict need to be declared, even if not mentioned explicitly in the Good Practice guidance.
 However, advisers and FSA staff are not under any obligation to search out links of which the adviser might reasonably not be aware.

-Chairs (of Scientific Advisory Councils) will work with Secretariats to ensure interests are declared and conflicts managed in line with guidance (e.g. asking if there are any changes to the register of interests that need to be made, asking for declarations at each agenda point).
+Chairs (of Science Advisory Committees) will work with Secretariats to ensure interests are declared and conflicts managed in line with guidance (e.g. asking if there are any changes to the register of interests that need to be made, asking for declarations at the beginning of the meeting and at relevant points in the agenda, if deemed necessary).
 For SACs, it will be their responsibility to decide whether interests pose a conflict, and how to manage any conflicts.
-They will raise any issues with the CSA or Science Assurance and Coordination Team if necessary.
+In the event of dis-agreement about how best to manage a conflict, issues can be raised with the FSA or in extreme cases the FSA Chair.

 FSA staff supporting the adviser (e.g. Secretariat, in the case of SACs) are responsible for making sure this guidance is followed and supporting its application.
 This will involve: